skabanets/goit-react-hw-06-phonebook/README.md

-# React-hw-04-phonebook
+# React-hw-06-phonebook

-Refactoring code using hooks
+Connecting and using state manager Redux in application.

 ## Contacts book